cockroachdb/docs/cockroachcloud/quickstart-trial-cluster.md

 Learn more:

 - Use the [built-in SQL client](connect-to-your-cluster.html#use-the-cockroachdb-sql-client) to connect to your cluster and [learn CockroachDB SQL](learn-cockroachdb-sql.html).
-- Build a ["Hello World" app with the Django framework](build-a-python-app-with-cockroachdb-django.html), or [install another client framework](../stable/install-client-drivers.html) for your preferred language.
+- Build a ["Hello World" app with the Django framework](build-a-python-app-with-cockroachdb-django.html), or [install a client driver](../stable/install-client-drivers.html) for your favorite language.
 - Use a local cluster to [explore CockroachDB capabilities like fault tolerance and automated repair](../stable/demo-fault-tolerance-and-recovery.html).

 Before you move into production: